 Before turning to the empirical application, some remarks about our theoretical framework are in order.
 The way we model an individual's utility is based on the behavioral assumption that individuals feel strong negative emotions when they are faced with the possibility of making the wrong choices-in the specific context we consider, voting for the wrong candidate.
-In particular, we model the (psychological) discomfort experienced upon voting as the expected payoff loss derived from making voting mistakes.
-The assumption that only negative outcomes matter is consistent with evidence from research in psychology that studies theories of counterfactual thinking and the related theories of regret.17
+In particular, we model the (psychological) discomfort experienced upon voting as the expected payoff loss derived from possibly making voting mistakes.
+The assumption that only negative outcomes matter is consistent with evidence from research in psychology that studies theories of counterfactual thinking and the related theories of regret.20

-The research on counterfactual thinking is based on the evidence that events (choices) are not evaluated in isolation, but are compared to hypothetical events (choices) that "might have" or "should have" happened.
 Existing economic theories of regret focus only on anticipated ex-post regret (see, e.g., Luce and Raiffa (1957), Loomes and Sugden (1982), and Bell (1982)), and argue that regret arises only if the outcomes of the rejected alternatives is revealed.
 Psychological studies on counterfactual thinking, on the other hand, show that individuals can be tormented by the imaginary consequences of the alternatives not chosen, and regret need not to be restricted to those instances where the outcomes of unchosen alternatives become known (e.g., Gilovich and Medvec (1995)).